dashed-slug/wallets/readme.txt

 1. Install a security plugin such as [Wordfence](https://infinitewp.com/addons/wordfence/?ref=260).
 2. Read the Codex resources on [Hardening WordPress](https://codex.wordpress.org/Hardening_WordPress).

+= Do I really need to run a full node? bitcoind is too resource-hungry for my server. =

+Running a full node requires the full blockchain to be downloaded.

+From version 1.1.0 onward, this plugin is compatible with the [bittiraha-walletd](https://github.com/prasos/bittiraha-walletd) wallet.
+From the project's description on GitHub:

+> Lightweight Bitcoin RPC compatible HD wallet
+> This project is meant as a drop-in replacement for bitcoind for use in lightweight servers.

+This is a wallet based on `bitcoinj` and does not store the blockchain locally.

+A downside is that the `walletnotify` mechanism and the `listtransactions` command are not implemented.
+**This means that there is no easy way for the plugin to be notified of deposits.**
+Deposits will not be recorded in the transactions table.
+Users will not be emailed when they perform deposits and they will not be able to see their deposits in the `[wallets_transactions]` UI.
+Deposits will correctly affect users' balances.
+You have been warned.

+Soon there will be a coin adapter based on the online `blockchain.info` service.
+This will be another option for running a Bitcoin wallet without the overhead of a local copy of the blockchain.
+Stay tuned.

 = How can I integrate it with my site? =